 If you've just started wearing braces, congratulations!
-You are on your way to having a beautiful, straight smile that you'll be proud to show off to the world.
-In the meantime, living with your orthodontic appliances may take a little getting used to — particularly during the first week.
-But after that, it really does get better!
-Here are some tips for adjusting to life with braces.
+You are on your way to having a beautiful, straight smile that you'll be proud to show.
+In the meantime, adjusting to your orthodontic appliances may take a little time - especially during the first week.
+But don’t worry, it gets easier quickly.
+Here are some helpful tips for managing discomfort during your braces treatment.

-When your braces first go on, you may experience two different types of discomfort: an overall soreness (this may also occur after routine tightening of orthodontic wires) and some irritation from the wires and brackets themselves.
-The general soreness should start to go away in a few days.
-In the meantime, a warm, wet compress held to the jaw can be soothing.
-Over-the-counter pain-relievers such as ibuprofen (Advil®, Motrin®) or acetaminophen (Tylenol®) may also be helpful.
-During the first few days, try eating a softer diet of foods like oatmeal, pasta and soup.
+When your braces are first placed, you may experience two types of discomfort: general soreness (which may also occur after routine adjustments) and irritation from the wires and brackets.
+The soreness usually subsides within a few days.
+In the meantime, applying a warm compress to your jaw can help relieve discomfort.
+Over-the-counter pain relievers such as Ibuprofen (Advil®, Motrin®) or Acetaminophen (Tylenol®) may also help.
+Eating soft foods like oatmeal, pasta, and soup during the first few days is recommended.

 One day in the not-too-distant future, your braces will come off.
 You'll be free of bands and brackets, able to eat what you want and run your tongue over smooth, clean teeth.
 But, even on this happy occasion, please remember that you're not quite done with orthodontic treatment yet: The next phase, called retention, is just beginning.
 Retention is a critical follow-through stage that typically involves wearing an orthodontic appliance called a retainer.
 Several different kinds of retainers are available, all of which are custom-made just for you.
 We will recommend the type (or types) that will work best in your situation, and we'll tell you exactly when and how long you need to wear them.